softwaresaved/byte-sized-rse/episodes/24-linter-advanced.md

 ...
 ```

-QUESTION: for those doing activity, who’s managed to run this command?
+QUESTION: for those doing activity, who's managed to run this command?
 YES/NO

 It gives you some overall statistics,
 plus comparisons with the last time you ran it,